West Bank barrier: Names

 In English, the BBC's style guide uses the terms "barrier" (sometimes "separation barrier" or "West Bank barrier") as do The Economist, PBS and The New York Times.
 The Israeli Ministry of Foreign Affairs uses the phrase "security fence" in English.
-The International Court of Justice has used the term "wall" explaining "the other expressions sometimes employed are no more accurate if understood in the physical sense."
+The International Court of Justice has used the term "wall", explaining that "the other expressions sometimes employed are no more accurate if understood in the physical sense."
 It is also referred to as the "Apartheid Wall" or "Apartheid Fence" in a derogatory manner.
 "Seam zone" (מרחב התפר) refers to the land between the 1949 Armistice Agreement Line and the fence.

 Structure

-The barrier is described by the Israeli Defense Forces as a "multi-layered composite obstacle", with parts of it being consisting of a 9 m high concrete wall, while others stretches consist of a multi-layered fence system, with three fences with pyramid-shaped stacks of barbed wire on the two outer fences and a lighter-weight fence with intrusion detection equipment in the middle; an anti-vehicle ditch; patrol roads on both sides; and a smooth strip of sand for "intrusion tracking".
+The barrier is described by the Israeli Defense Forces as a "multi-layered composite obstacle", parts of it consisting of a 9 m high concrete wall, while other stretches consist of a multi-layered fence system, with three fences with pyramid-shaped stacks of barbed wire on the two outer fences and a lighter-weight fence with intrusion detection equipment in the middle; an anti-vehicle ditch; patrol roads on both sides; and a smooth strip of sand for "intrusion tracking".

 Where the multi-layered fence system is employed, it contains an exclusion area of 60 m in width on average, with some sections having an exclusion area that reaches up to 100 m.
 The concrete wall has a width of 3 m, and the wall is 9 m high.